a20351766/mchain1.2/docs/source/pluggable_endorsement_and_validation.rst

 After the creation of the ``Plugin`` instance, the **Init** method is invoked on it by the peer with the dependencies passed as parameters.

-Currently Fabric comes with the following dependencies for validation plugins:
+Currently Mchain comes with the following dependencies for validation plugins:

 - ``IdentityDeserializer``: Converts byte representation of identities into ``Identity`` objects that can be used to verify signatures signed by them, be